NCAR/CTSM-Tutorial/README.md

 - This should launch a JupyterLab window in your browser

 ## Step 2: Clone CTSM Tutorial Repository
+- Click on the `Terminal` icon to open a terminal window
-Run the following command to clone this repository.
+- Run the following command to clone this repository.
 (Just copy and paste the text below into the terminal window that opens in JupyterLab)

 ```
 git clone https://github.com/NCAR/CTSM-Tutorial-2022